nasa/cumulus-orca/tasks/request_files/README.md

                     to sleep between retry attempts.
                 RESTORE_RETRIEVAL_TYPE (str, optional, default = 'Standard'): the Tier for the restore request.
 Valid values are 'Standard'|'Bulk'|'Expedited'.
                 DATABASE_PORT (str): the database port.
-The default is 5432.
+The default is 5432.  # todo: Unused unless hidden in import.
-                DATABASE_NAME (str): the name of the database.
+                DATABASE_NAME (str): the name of the database.  # todo: Unused unless hidden in import.
-                DATABASE_USER (str): the name of the application user.
+                DATABASE_USER (str): the name of the application user.  # todo: Unused unless hidden in import.
             Parameter Store:
                 drdb-user-pass (str): the password for the application user (DATABASE_USER). drdb-host (str): the database host
             Args:
-                'event' (dict): A dict with the following keys:
+                event (dict): A dict with the following keys:
                     'config' (dict): A dict with the following keys:
                         'glacier_bucket' (str): The name of the glacier bucket from which the files will be restored.
                     'input' (dict): A dict with the following keys:
                         'granules' (list(dict)): A list of dicts with the following keys:
                             'granuleId' (str): The id of the granule being restored.
-                            'keys' (list(dict)): A list of dicts with the following keys:
+                            'keys' (list(dict)): A list of dicts with the following keys:  # TODO: rename.
-                                'key' (str): Glacier key for the granule.
+                                'key' (str): Name of the file within the granule.
                                 'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
                     Example: {